complextissue/pytximport/README.md

 Common options are:

-- `-i`: The input files.
+- `-i`: The path to an quantification file.
+To provide multiple input files, use `-i input1.sf -i input2.sf ...`.
-- `-t`: The input type, e.g., `salmon`, `kallisto` or `tsv`.
+- `-t`: The type of quantification file, e.g. `salmon`, `kallisto` and others.
-- `-m`: The map to match transcript ids to their gene ids.
+- `-m`: The path to the transcript to gene map.
+Either a tab-separated (.tsv) or comma-separated (.csv) file.
 Expected column names are `transcript_id` and `gene_id`.
-- `-o`: The output path.
+- `-o`: The output path to save the resulting counts to.
-- `-c`: The count transform to apply.
-Leave out for none, other options include `scaled_tpm`, `length_scaled_tpm` and `dtu_scaled_tpm`.
+- `-of`: The format of the output file.
+Either `csv` or `h5ad`.
+- `-ow`: Provide this flag to overwrite an existing file at the output path.
+- `-c`: The method to calculate the counts from the abundance.
+Leave empty to use counts.
+For differential gene expression analysis, we recommend using `length_scaled_tpm`.
+For differential transcript expression analysis, we recommend using `scaled_tpm`.
+For differential isoform usage analysis, we recommend using `dtu_scaled_tpm`.
+- `-ir`: Provide this flag to make use of inferential replicates.
+Will use the median of the inferential replicates.
-- `-gl`: Whether the input is already gene-level counts.
-Provide this flag when importing gene counts from RSEM.
+- `-gl`: Provide this flag when importing gene-level counts from RSEM files.
-- `-tx`: Whether to return transcript-level counts without gene summarization.
+- `-tx`: Provide this flag to return transcript-level instead of gene-summarized data.
+Incompatible with gene-level input and `counts_from_abundance=length_scaled_tpm`.
-- `-id`: The column name containing the transcript ids, in case it differs from the typical naming standards for the configured input file type.
-- `-counts`: The column name containing the transcript counts, in case it differs from the typical naming standards for the configured input file type.
-- `-length`: The column name containing the transcript lenghts, in case it differs from the typical naming standards for the configured input file type.
-- `-tpm`: The column name containing the transcript abundance, in case it differs from the typical naming standards for the configured input file type.
 - `--help`: Display all configuration options.

 ## Documentation